 The frequency metric indicates how many times an ad was viewed, on average, by people.
 For example, an ad frequency of 2.0 means that on average, people who saw your ad, have seen it twice.
 That doesn’t mean however, that every person who saw the ad has seen 2 times.
 Someone might have seen it 3 times and another person seen it only once.
 The average of all the people who saw the ad was 2 views.
 This metric is important to understand and ascertain things like ad exhaustion.
 An ad with high ad frequency is likely reaching the ad exhaustion point.

 Your Ad clicks metric is quite important because it together with the Click through rate, the higher the number is, the better your call to action and cost per result is going to be.
 A major difference between Facebook and Google Ads is how you get charged in respect to ad clicks.
 Facebook doesn’t charge you for Ad clicks.
 Instead, they charge you for impressions.
 You might think is a bad thing.
 It’s actually the opposite.
 Being charged for impressions essentially makes you more accountable for a better ad experience.
 This is an opportunity for you to outdo your competitors through better creative and more engaging ads.
-Compare that to Google Search Ads where there is little creative involved and so, the opportunity to outperform your competitors is relatively smaller and more dependent on things like your landing page.
+Compare that to Google Search Ads where there is little creativity involved and so, the opportunity to outperform your competitors is relatively smaller and more dependent on things like your landing page.

 If you want to get the full list of the Snapchat marketing metrics, you can find them here.